Density of States Prediction for Materials Discovery via Contrastive Learning from Probabilistic Embeddings: Methods

 In this work, both features and labels are embedded into a latent Gaussian mixture space and the feature and label embeddings are aligned to exploit feature and label correlations.
 Therefore, latent variables $Z_F$ and $Z_L$ are assumed to follow some mixture of multivariate Gaussian distributions: \begin{ceqn}

 \end{ceqn} where $K$ and $K'$ are the presumed number of clusters in the latent space and $\pi_i$ and $\pi_j'$ are the learned prior probabilities of related clusters.
-In this work, $K$ is 10 and $K'$ equals the dimension of label vectors.
+In this work, $K$ is 10 and $K'$ equals the dimension of label vectors, \SK{and the dimensionality of the Gaussians is set to be 128}.
 Since both $Z_F$ and $Z_L$ are assumed to follow mixture of multivariate Gaussian distributions, we use Kullback–Leibler (KL) divergence to align them, which is not analytically tractable.
 However, we can optimize the KL divergence between two Gaussian mixtures by optimizing the following upper bound $\mathcal{L}_{KL}$ \cite{hershey2007approximating}: \begin{ceqn}

 \end{ceqn}